- Find a Trail

 Cyclists should be aware that there is no off-road bike path option on the northern section of Beach Drive.
 While this section of road is marked as an on-road bicycle route, bicycling here is not recommended on weekdays.
 On weekends and holidays, though, Beach Drive is partially closed to through traffic, creating an on-road route that bicyclists, in-line skaters, walkers and runners can enjoy.

 Parking is available at the Rock Creek Park Nature Center and Planetarium (5200 Glover Road NW) and the park's Pierce Mill historical site (2401 Tilden St. NW).
-For additional options, visit the National Park Service website.
+For additional options including arrival by bus or transit, visit the National Park Service website.

 TrailLink is a free service provided by Rails-to-Trails conservancy